weather-gov/api/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+**NOTE**
+Please do not report operational issues (such as outages) here.
+We can not support these issues via this forum.
+Please report these as described here: https://weather-gov.github.io/api/reporting-issues

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]